nshimaza/cppagent-ir800/README.md

 # MTConnect Agent on IR800 IOx

 This Git repo provides procedure and Dockerfiles to build an IOx application running open source C++ MTConnect Agent on Cisco 829 / 809 Industrial Integrated Services Routers.
+This demonstrates how you can build and package IOx apps for IR 809 or 829.

 Building process consists of following steps.